DragonSenses/Algorithms/LeetCode/55-jump-game/problem.md

 The observation to make here is that we only ever jump to the right.
 This means that if we start from the right of the array, every time we query a position to our right, that position has already been determined as being `VALID` or `INVALID`.
 This means we don't need to recurse anymore, as we will always hit the memo table.

+## **Algorithm**

+1. **Initialization**:
+   - Create a memoization table `memo` where each entry is initially set to `UNKNOWN`.
+   - The last position in the array is always `VALID` because it can reach itself.

+2. **Bottom-Up Processing**:
+   - Iterate from the second-to-last position to the first position.
+   - For each position, check the range of jumps that can be made from that position.
+   - If any of the jumps lead to a `VALID` position, mark the current position as `VALID` and break the loop.
+   - If no valid jumps are found, mark the current position as `INVALID`.

+3. **Result**:
+   - The result is stored in the first position of the memo table, indicating whether we can jump from the first position to the last.